OutOfOrder/OOOBuildSystem/README-Installer.txt

   lib/libSDL2-2.0.so.0
   lib/libsteam_api.so

-the SDL2 lib needs to be the full SO with that name (e.g. libSDL2-2.0.so.0.0.0 renamed to libSDL2.2.0.so.0)  this is so we don't have to fiddle with symlinks (which mojo handles perfectly..)
+the SDL2 lib needs to be the full SO with that name (e.g. libSDL2-2.0.so.0.0.0 renamed to libSDL2.2.0.so.0)  this is so we don't have to fiddle with symlinks (although mojo handles it perfectly..)

 x86_64/
   GameName.bin.x86